 - (a) Special Purpose and Operating Funds.
-The General Operating Fund and any Special Purpose Operating Funds shall be invested in interest bearing checking accounts or savings or similar accounts or certificates of deposit in Federally insured banking institutions (up to the Federally insured maximum), or obligations of the U.S. Government or agencies of the U.S. Government whose obligations are guaranteed by the full faith and credit of the U.S. Government, or in mutual funds that invest exclusively in obligations of the U.S. Government or agencies of the U.S. Government. - (b) Alexander Hamilton Fund and Special Purpose Institutional Funds.
+The General Operating Fund and any Special Purpose Operating Funds shall be invested in interest bearing checking accounts or savings or similar accounts or certificates of deposit in Federally insured banking institutions (up to the Federally insured maximum), or obligations of the U.S. Government or agencies of the U.S. Government, or in mutual funds that invest exclusively in obligations of the U.S. Government or agencies of the U.S. Government or agencies of the U.S. Government, or in mutual funds that invest exclusively in obligations of the U.S. Government or agencies of the U.S. Government. - (b) Alexander Hamilton Fund and Special Purpose Institutional Funds.
 The Investment Committee, with the advice and guidance of National Society Staff and outside financial advisors, shall develop and maintain an Investment Policy appropriate for an organization of the type and size of the National Society.
 Any such Investment Policy, as well as any changes to the Investment Policy, shall be submitted to the Executive Committee, who shall refer the Investment Policy to the Trustees for approval.
 The Trustees may approve changes to the Investment Policy by a majority of the Trustees present and voting.
 The Investment Committee shall consult with outside financial advisors and any proposed changes to the Investment Policy shall be accompanied by a recommendation from the outside financial advisors.
 This Investment Policy must utilize the "best practices" rule.